+- 2. Check to enable the function. - 3.
+Select the Stream Type.

+Be sure the Bitrate Type is selected as Constant and the SVC is selected as OFF before enable this function.
+Go to Configuration > Video/Audio > Video page to set the parameters.

+4. Select the mode of smooth streaming.

+There are three modes selectable: Auto, Resolution Priority, and Error Correction.

+Auto:

-- 7. Select the Stream Type. - 8.
-Check Enable Smooth Streaming. - 9.
-Select the mode of smooth streaming.
-There are three modes selectable: Auto, Resolution Priority, and Error Correction. - Auto: The resolution and bitrate will be adjusted automatically, the upper limits of which will not exceed the values you set on Video page.
+The resolution and bitrate will be adjusted automatically and resolution will take the priority.
+The upper limits of these two parameters will not exceed the values you set on Video page.
 Go to Configuration > Video/Audio > Video page, set the Resolution and Max.
+Bitrate before you enable smooth streaming function.
+And in this mode the framerate will be adjusted to Max. value automatically.

+Resolution Priority:

-Bitrate before you enable smooth streaming function. - Resolution Priority: The resolution stays the same as the set value in Video page, and the bitrate will be adjusted automatically.
+The resolution stays the same as the set value in Video page, and the bitrate will be adjusted automatically.
 Go to Configuration > Video/Audio > Video page, set the Max.
+Bitrate before you enable smooth streaming function.
+And in this mode the frame rate will be adjusted to Max. value automatically.

+• Error Correction:

-Bitrate before you enable smooth streaming function. - Error Correction: The resolution and bitrate stay the same as the set values in Video page.
-This mode is used to correct the data error during transmission.
+The resolution and bitrate stay the same as the set values in Video page.
+When the bandwidth is sufficient, there is packet loss or bit error during transmission and these situations will lead to the video data error or loss.

+This mode is used to correct the data error during transmission to ensure the image quality.

 You can configure the error correction proportion within range of 0-100.
 When the proportion is 0, the data error will be corrected by data retransmission.
-When the proportion is higher than 0, the error data will be recovered via redundant data that is added to the stream.
-The higher the value is, the more redundant date will be generated, and the larger bandwidth is required.
-When the proportion is 100, the redundant data will be as large as the original data.
+When the proportion is higher than 0, the error data will be corrected via redundant data that is added to the stream and data retransmission.
+The higher the value is, the more redundant date will be generated, the more data error will be corrected, and the larger bandwidth is required.
+When the proportion is 100, the redundant data will be as large as the original data, and the bandwidth is twice required.

-Note: Be sure the bandwidth is sufficient in Error Correction mode.
+Be sure the bandwidth is sufficient in Error Correction mode.